 How the Roll is produced

 The Roll is generated from records on CHRIS, the University's HR database.
 A report identifies University staff and those holding affiliated titles and other roles who match the eligibility criteria.
-In addition, the Clerk of the Roll of the Regent House contacts the Colleges each year in the summer to obtain an up-to-date list of those who are Fellows, as defined under the College's statutes, and are ordinarily resident within twenty miles of the University Church, and College officers who qualify for Regent House membership.
+In addition, the Clerk of the Roll of the Regent House contacts the Colleges each year in the summer to obtain an up-to-date list of those who qualify for Regent House membership as Fellows who meet the residence requirement (see below) and hold qualifying College offices.

 Publication once a year